 If you are familiar with the Whole 30 diet, you may notice a lot of similarities between the two diets.
 The difference is an Autoimmune Paleo diet refrains from eggs and nuts.
 Eggs and nuts are common food allergens for people.

 This diet has involved a lot of self-discipline and has been so rewarding at the same time!
 My favorite part of this diet is to no longer feel daily sugar cravings.
 I can’t stand having sugar cravings so I am happily sticking to my diet for this benefit alone.
 Also, I feel more energetic, emotionally grounded, and less sleepy throughout the day.
 The most important part of being on the AIP diet is that it is helping me to get better from the root cause of my autoimmune disease.
 I have lost weight on this diet as my body becomes less inflamed, but I was hesitant to even mention it since that was not one of my driving forces for eating this way.

-This diet also means I avoid eating out at restaurants and to be honest, I actually don’t miss it.
+This diet also means I avoid eating out at restaurants, and to be honest, I actually don’t miss it.
 It also means I make nearly all my own food.
-Although, there is one brand of chips that are AIP approved called Jackson’s Honest chips.
-They are sweet potato chips cooked in coconut oil, and they are delicious!
+Although, there are some AIP approved packaged snacks that are shared in this article.